 Displaying content

-After you have successfully managed to display content from your CMS (based on one of the Connecting CMS guides) it's time to understand how exactly Shopstory SDK works.
+After you have successfully managed to display content from your CMS (based on one of the guides) it's time to understand how exactly Shopstory SDK works.

 No matter which CMS you're using, the pages/shopstory-block/[entryId].tsx